plblum/jivs/docs/Jivs_API.md

         }
     )
     ```
-- Prevent conversion to text value by assigning behaviors.formatWhenValueChanges to false.
+- Prevent conversion to text value by assigning behaviors.disableFormattingOnValueChange to true.
     ```ts
-    builder.behaviors.formatWhenValueChanges = false;
+    builder.behaviors.disableFormattingOnValueChange = true;
     ```
 - Prevent conversion to text value by assigning formatterLookupKey to null for case-by-case basis.
     ```ts